thoughtbot/ios-on-rails/release/ios-on-rails.md

         return objectsHaveSameID && objectsHaveSameUser;
     }

-If an `object` and `self` (which is an object of type HUMEvent) are both pointing to the same object, they are definitely equal.
+If an `object` and `self` (which is an object of type `HUMEvent`) are both pointing to the same object, they are definitely equal.
 If `object` and `self` are not of the same class, then they are definitely not equal.

-Two HUMEvent objects are the same if they have the same `eventID` from the server and the same `userID` from the user who created the event.
+Two `HUMEvent` objects are the same if they have the same `eventID` from the server and the same `userID` from the user who created the event.
 We're basing equality on these properties because these are the only event properties that never change.

-Since we overwrote `isEqual:`, we must overwrite `hash` on HUMEvent.
+Since we overwrote `-isEqual:`, we must overwrite `-hash` on `HUMEvent`.
 This is straight from the documentation, since two objects that are equal must have the same hash.

 	// HUMEvent.m